Impressions and clickthroughs

 for conversions).

 There are both generic and product-specific impression and interaction events.
-See below for details.

-Placements should therefore call onImpression
+Therefore, Placements should call onImpression

-not only for people that saw the campaign but also for people that would have seen the campaign if they had not been randomly allocated to the control group.
+who would have seen the campaign if they had not been randomly allocated to the control group.

 While the examples below refer to Placements injected via the Smartserve script, the principles apply equally to Placements retrieved via API and reported on using callback URLs directly.